 One of the benefits of a small village primary school is that we know our children very well.
 We value and celebrate each child being able to express their views on all aspects of school life.
-This is carried out through the School Council, SEAL days and classroom interaction throughout the year.
+This is carried out through the School Council, and other pupil voice groups and classroom interaction throughout the year.